 I, however, love it as a very light meal in itself.
 It is perfect for those looking for light alternatives, and for vegetarians.

 Each home will have its own favorite combinations of ingredients, these are mine, or rather, mami's, which are now also mine.
 Double the ingredients and serve as a light meal, perhaps with some cold cuts on the side, if you so wish.
 I know it's one of my go-to quick summer dishes.

 This is a disaster-proof recipe.
 What could be easier than boiling things?
 Right?

 - 3 eggs

 - 2 tablespoons of fruit vinegar pineapple or apple

 - 2 tablespoon of oil

-- Mix oil, vinegar and salt and pepper to taste.
-Shake and serve alongside the salad.
+- Prepare vinaigrette: Mix vinegar, oil and salt and pepper to taste and pour over the salad.

 - Serve: This salad can be served immediately, or refrigerated to serve later.
 If refrigerating, cover and store salad and vinaigrette separately.
 Add the vinaigrette when serving.